RobertoBenjami/stm32_graphics_display_drivers/README.md

 How to use starting from zero?
 ( https://www.youtube.com/watch?v=4NZ1VwuQWhw&feature=youtu.be )
-1. Create project for Cubemex
+1. Create project for Cubemx
    - setting the RCC (Crystal/ceramic resonator)
    - setting the debug (SYS / serial wire or trace assyn sw)
    - setting the timebase source (i like the basic timer for this)